onespacemedia/server-management/README.md

 * Your project is expected to use a virtual environment, with the folder in the same directory as the ``manage.py`` file, and be named ``venv`` or ``.venv``.
 * The deploy script currently logs in as root and installs the base packages as root.
 The application, PostgreSQL server and Supervisor all run under their own users.
 * The deployment script does not currently support uploading HTTPS / SSL certificates or automatically configurating nginx to handle HTTPS traffic.
+* Specific static and media paths are required, they are documented below.

 ## Installation